Are you looking for IXL reviews to decide whether it will work for you?

 - Grammar & Mechanics

-Freddie is working in year 6 (UK) for all but grammar & mechanics where is at the beginning of year 5.
-It tells me what he struggles with as well: Capitalising titles, capitalising names and places, punctuating dialogue and commas with the names of places.
+My son is working in grade 6 for all but grammar & mechanics which is at the beginning of grade 5.
+It tells me what he struggles with as well: Capitalizing titles, capitalizing names and places, punctuating dialogue and commas with the names of places.

 Every lesson Freddie does his diagnostic report also changes.
 This can be printed out or just viewed online.